iams18i/excel-to-pdf-api/README.md

-# Office to PDF Converter
+# Excel/Office → PDF API (Go + LibreOffice)

-This is a simple HTTP server application written in Go that converts uploaded office files into PDF files using LibreOffice in headless mode.
-The server listens on port `5000` and exposes a single endpoint for file conversion.
-It also includes automatic cleanup of temporary files older than one hour.
+This repository exposes a minimal Go HTTP API that receives Excel/Office files and returns PDFs generated through LibreOffice (headless).
+It is the backend service that now powers the `pdf-to-excel-api` project and replaces the earlier Node implementation.
+Originally based on [wteja/pdf-converter](https://github.com/wteja/pdf-converter) – all credits to the original author – but heavily adapted (Swagger docs, single-page sheets, container build, etc.).

 ## Features

 - Converts various office files to PDF format using LibreOffice.
-- Handles file uploads via HTTP POST requests.
+- Handles file uploads via HTTP POST requests (multipart form data).
 - Automatic cleanup of old files from the temporary directory after one hour.
-- Minimal and efficient implementation using Go.
+- Minimal and efficient implementation using Go + LibreOffice headless.
+- **Each spreadsheet sheet renders as a single PDF page** thanks to the `SinglePageSheets` filter.
-- **Swagger/OpenAPI documentation** - Interactive API documentation available at `/docs`.
+- **Swagger/OpenAPI documentation** – interactive UI at `/docs` + raw spec at `/api/openapi.json`.

 ## Requirements